-This fourth event will be a fireside chat interview of Anla Cheng and Alice Young, both Committee of 100 members and who, respectively, have had distinguished and pioneering careers in investing/investment banking and the law.
-The interview will be conducted by Peter Young, Committee of 100 member and Chair of the Committee of 100 Asian American Career Ceiling Initiative.
+This fireside chat interview included Anla Cheng and Alice Young, both Committee of 100 members and who, respectively, have had distinguished and pioneering careers in investing/investment banking and the law.
+The interview was conducted by Peter Young, Committee of 100 member and Chair of the Committee of 100 Asian American Career Ceiling Initiative.

 Founder/CEO of SupChina

 Former Senior Investment Banker (SVP Robert Fleming) and Investment Manager (Centenium Capital, Sino-Century)

 Committee of 100 Member